 The universe is a curious place—more so than we ever imagined.

 As scientists unravel the complexities of the cosmos, key findings are revealing amazing new frontiers for exploration.
-Come along on a journey about what we already know—and about the mysteries we have yet to solve—in Dark Universe, a new Space Show coming to the Hayden Planetarium.
+Come along on a journey about what we already know—and about the mysteries we have yet to solve—in Dark Universe, a Space Show in the Hayden Planetarium.

 With astrophysicist Neil deGrasse Tyson as your guide, go beyond the night sky and into deep space to find out how discoveries over the past 100 years have led us to two great cosmic mysteries: dark matter and dark energy.
 You’ll hurtle through Jupiter’s atmosphere, peer at the web of dark matter holding galaxies together, and watch the colorful remains of the universe’s beginnings unfold.